Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How the relief package helps individuals

-It’s not only businesses that will benefit from the relief package, as individuals affected by the impact of Covid-19 are also being looked out for.
+It’s not only businesses that benefit from the relief package, as individuals affected by the impact of COVID-19 are also being looked out for.

-- Thanks to the business continuity package and the wage subsidy, individuals may be able to keep their jobs that would otherwise be lost.
+- Thanks to the business continuity package and the wage subsidy, individuals may be able to keep their jobs that they would otherwise lose.
 Work and Income are providing advice and support to businesses to reduce the need for redundancies.
 Employees can check if their employer has received the wage subsidy by checking the COVID-19 Wage Subsidy Employer Search.

-- Beneficiaries who receive the Jobseeker Support, Sole Parent Support, Supported Living Payment, Young Parent Payment or Youth Payment will see an extra $25 a week in their account.
+- Beneficiaries who receive the Jobseeker Support, Sole Parent Support, Supported Living Payment, Young Parent Payment or Youth Payment receive an extra $25 a week in their account.

 - Those that receive the Winter Energy Payment will see their payment doubled for 2020.

-- If you lose your job and are eligible for a benefit, the usual stand down period is waived so payments start the week after you’re approved.
+- If you lose your job and are eligible for a benefit, the usual stand down period is waived so payments start the week after you receive approval.